tremwil/steamhook/README.md

 ### Not on the roadmap
 - Native linux support (wine/proton should be supported)

-### Finding call n#mes and reversing the arguments
+### Finding call names and reversing the arguments
-Compiling with `cargo build --target i686-pc-windows --all` and unning the `test_launcher` executable will generate an `interface_dump` folder in the same directory, with CSV tables listing all endpoint vtable offsets, names, call IDs and RVAs in the steamclient binary.
+Compiling with `cargo build --target i686-pc-windows --all` and running the `test_launcher` executable will generate an `interface_dump` folder in the same directory, with CSV tables listing all endpoint vtable offsets, names, call IDs and RVAs in the steamclient binary.
 You can then use the RVAs to view the endpoints in a reverse engineering suite like Ghidra and inspect argument types.
 Consulting the public Steamworks SDK refrence may also be useful; it appears that most endpoints sharing the name of their public SDK binding take the same parameters.